-Although we have paid distributions to our shareholders, we can give no assuruances that we will achieve investment results that will allow us to make any cash distributions going forward.
+Although we have paid distributions to our shareholders, we can give no assurances that we will achieve investment results that will allow us to make any cash distributions going forward.
 Our ability to pay distributions has been, and may continue to be, adversely affected by the impact of one or more of the risk factors described in this MD&A, including the COVID-19 pandemic described above.
 For example, if the temporary closure of many corporate offices, retail stores, and manufacturing facilities and factories in the jurisdictions, including Canada and the United States, affected by the COVID-19 pandemic were to continue for an extended period of time it could result in reduced cash flows to us from our existing portfolio companies, which could reduce cash available for distribution to our shareholders.
 If we declare a distribution, we may be forced to sell some of our investments in order to make cash distribution payments.
 To the extent we make distributions to shareholders that include a return of capital, such portion of the distribution essentially constitutes a return of the shareholder's investment.
 Although such return of capital may not be taxable, such distributions would generally decrease a shareholder's basis in our common shares and may therefore increase such shareholder's tax liability for capital gains upon the future sale of such shares.
-A return of capital distribution may cause a shareholder to recognize a capital gain from the sale of our common shares even if the shareholder sells its shares for less than the original purchase price.
+A return of capital distribution may cause a shareholder sells its shares for less than the original purchase price.